-- [16] The requests before us were properly filed and in accordance with the Municipal Act and the relevant policies and procedures for the Town of Iroquois Falls. - [17] The Requestors in these matters alleged that Councillor Cybolsky contravened the Code of Conduct when he: - a.
+- [29] The requests before us were properly filed and in accordance with the Municipal Act and the relevant policies and procedures for the Town of Iroquois Falls. - [30] The Requestors in these matters alleged that Councillor Cockburn contravened the Code of Conduct when he: - a.
+Acted contrary to section 6.3 of the Council-Staff Relations Policy and section 8.2 of the Code of Conduct; and - b.
 Acted contrary to section 1 and section 7 of the Code of Conduct when he: - i.
-Was disrespectful to a member of the public on Social Media; and - ii.
-Was disrespectful to a member of the public in a newspaper article.
+Was disrespectful to a member of the public through email; and - ii.
+Was disrespectful to a member of the public on Social Media.